LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/amazon-lex.md

 Change the TTR of a conversation based on the **action** value in the response object.

-LivePerson Messaging uses 4 different types of priorities:
+LivePerson Messaging uses 3 different types of priorities:
 "URGENT",
 “NORMAL”
 “PRIORITIZED”
-“CUSTOM”

-Only the “CUSTOM” can set a value.
-The unit of the value is second.
-And the value of the others are defined in the Agent Workspace.
+The time values of these are defined in the Agent Workspace.

 ```json
 {